jacobfulfyll/wins_contributed/README.md

 5. *Lack of Fringe Statistics:*
     - Wins Contributed does not consider some fringe intangible statistics, things like loose balls, boxouts, and deflections which certainly provide value towards winning basketball games.
 I hope to add these by the beginning of the 2019-2020 season.

-# Which Player Has Contributed The Most Wins over The Last Three Seasons?
+# 2016 - 2019 Cumulative Wins Contributed

-Below is the actual output table from the first game of the 2018-2019 season between the Boston Celtics and the Philadelphia 76ers.
-It shows how much of a players game_value score was provided by each of the stats analyzed, the actual Game Value Score, and finally the Wins Contributed:
+The below table shows the cumulative Wins Contributed for every player over the last 3 seasons.
+Before the start of next season, I want to add every NBA season possible to find out who the regular season GOAT is!

 | Player           | Made_FG_Score | Ast_Score | Orebs_Score | Drebs_Score | TO_Score | Stls_Score | Blks_Score |  FT_Score | DFG_Score | Sast_Score | FT_Ast_score | Missed_FG_score | Def_Fouls_Score | Game_Value  | Wins_Contributed |
 |:----------------:|:---------:|:---------:|:-----------:|:-----------:|:--------:|:----------:|:------------:|:---------:|:---------:|:----------:|:------------:|:---------------:|:---------------:|:-----------:|:----------:|